What are your chances of acceptance?

 5) Your schedule

-While building your schedule, think about the difficulty of different APs, bearing in mind that courses can vary by school and teachers.
-For example, students on average score lower on the Physics I exam than on Calculus BC.
-Try to establish a good balance of AP and honors or regular courses, prioritizing APs that complement your interests, strengths, and career aspirations.
+While building your schedule, think about the difficulty of different APs, while bearing in mind that a particular course’s difficulty can vary by school and teacher.
+Try to establish a good balance of AP and honors or regular courses, by prioritizing APs that complement your interests, strengths, and career aspirations.

 How Do AP Classes Impact Your College Chances?